List of unconstructed state highways in California: State Route 270

+State Route 280

-State Route 280 is an unsigned surface street and an unconstructed 3.1-mile freeway extension of Interstate 280 from its current north end in San Francisco at 5th Street to Interstate 80.
+State Route 280 is an unconstructed extension of Interstate 280 from its current north end in San Francisco at King and 5th Streets to Interstate 80.
+The traversable route along 5th Street is maintained by the city and Caltrans has no plans to take it over.
+The legal definition however still reads "to Route 80 near First Street", which dates back to plans for I-280 to also connect to the now-demolished Embarcadero Freeway (now-deleted State Route 480) near 1st Street.

+State Route 281

-The majority of State Route 281 is unconstructed, stretching 14.0 miles (22.5 km) from the current end at Clear Lake northwest to SR 29 south of Lakeport.
-A locally-maintained traversable route is Soda Bay Road, and Caltrans is planning to take it over.
+The majority of State Route 281 is unconstructed, stretching 14.0 miles (22.5 km) from the current end at Soda Bay Rd at Clear Lake northwest to SR 29 south of Lakeport.
+A locally maintained traversable route is Soda Bay Road, and Caltrans is planning to take it over.

-State Route 285 was an unconstructed 8 mile route along West Street and Lake Davis Road from SR 70 in Portola to Grizzly Road.
-It was deleted in 1998 (due to problems with right of way and drainage), but was still listed in the 2002 report.
+State Route 380

 State Route 380, a 4.4-mile (7.1 km) western extension of I-380, was to connect the end of I-380 at I-280 in San Bruno with SR 1 near Pacifica.
 The freeway was cancelled on March 29, 1979.
 A locally maintained traversable route is along Sneath Lane, Skyline Blvd and Sharp Park Road, but Caltrans has no plans to take it over.

-The middle segment of State Route 480 was unconstructed from Doyle Drive to Van Ness Avenue.
-It was proposed as the Golden Gate Freeway in the mid 1950s but was ultimately canceled due to the 1989 Loma Prieta earthquake as well as local opposition.
-The entire route was demolished and deleted in 1991 due to local opposition, approximately 2 years after the earthquake.
+State Route 605

-State Route 605 is a 3-mile (4.8 km) unconstructed southern extension of I-605 from SR 22 to SR 1 near Seal Beach.
-It is roughly along Seal Beach Boulevard.
+State Route 605 is a 3-mile (4.8 km) unconstructed southern extension of I-605 from I-405/SR 22 to SR 1 near Seal Beach.
+It is roughly along Seal Beach Boulevard but Caltrans has no plans to take it over.

+State Route 710

-The southernmost segment of Interstate 710, 3.5 miles (5.6 km) from SR 1 south and west to SR 47 on Terminal Island recently added to the legislative definition, is currently being upgraded.
-At the northern end, 3.5 miles (5.6 km) from Valley Boulevard north to California Boulevard in Pasadena (where a freeway stub leading to an interchange with I-210 and SR 134 already exists) has been unconstructed for several decades due to community opposition, and Caltrans recently cancelled any further study of the route.
+The 3.5-mile (5.6 km) segment of State Route 710 from Interstate 710 and Valley Boulevard north to California Boulevard in Pasadena (where a freeway stub leading to an interchange with I-210 and SR 134 already exists) has been unconstructed for several decades due to community opposition.

+State Route 905

-The westernmost segment of State Route 905, 3.2 miles (5.1 km) from I-5 southwest to the Mexican border is unconstructed, and Caltrans has no plans on pursuing this routing, particularly since there are no plans for a border crossing at this location, and it is an environmentally sensitive area.
+The westernmost segment of the Otay Mesa Freeway, 3.2 miles (5.1 km) from I-5 southwest to the Mexican border is unconstructed, and Caltrans has no plans on pursuing this routing, particularly since there are no plans for a border crossing at this location, and it is an environmentally sensitive area.